Gad Cohen, Chief Executive Officer

-Richard also has strong experience of working in Africa where he is involved in the development of projects in renewable power, particularly wind and hydro, and other infrastructure projects across the continent.
+Richard has in depth experience of working in Africa where he is involved in the development of projects in renewable power, particularly wind and hydro and other infrastructure projects across the continent.
 He also lived in Africa in his early career and was responsible for launching and managing a business development and investment program for Eastern and Southern Africa which has now grown into a successful business for IFC.
 As a partner with eleQtra he has a particular interest in the development of more renewable energy projects in the continent.

 Richard Parry graduated from the University of Cambridge (BA and MA) and the University of Michigan (MBA).
 He maintains a strong interest in social anthropology and has been an Adjunct Professor of Project Finance at Georgetown University in Washington DC.